anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 |Physical Network|The recommended network architecture is spine and leaf topology; however, for small sites, a legacy topology (access/aggregation switches) can be set up.

 ## 3.7 NFVI and VIM Component Level Architecture
-This sections concludes the expectation for NFVi and VIM component level architecture according to [RA1: Chapter 4 NFVI + VIM Component Level Architecture](../../../ref_arch/openstack/chapters/chapter04.md)
+This sections concludes the expectation for NFVI and VIM component level architecture according to [RA1: Chapter 4 NFVI + VIM Component Level Architecture](../../../ref_arch/openstack/chapters/chapter04.md)

 Requirement for control node: